claudio4/Uptime-Robot-Telegram-hook/README.md

 Now add the contact to your monitors.

 ### 7. Start your hook
-Now you only need run the next command.
+Now you only need to run the next command.

 ```
 npm start